 1. Overall Description:

-In RAN2#112-e, RAN2 agreed to support delivery mode 1 (which is used only for multicast sessions) and delivery mode 2 (which is used for broadcast sessions).
+In RAN2#112-e, RAN2 agreed to support delivery mode 1 (which is used only for multicast sessions) and delivery mode 2 (which is used for broadcast sessions and may be used for multicast sessions).

-In RAN2#115-e, RAN2 discussed the service continuity for delivery mode 2 to allow the RRC_CONNECTED UE to report MBS interest information for broadcast to the network similarly to LTE SC-PTM, and RAN2 achieved the following agreements:
+In RAN2#115-e, RAN2 discussed the service continuity for delivery mode 2 to allow the RRC_CONNECTED UE to report MBS interest information to the network, and RAN2 achieved the following agreements: